OlaProeis/ActionPad/README.md

 ## Overview

-Shortcut Widget is a highly customizable KDE Plasma 6 widget that puts your most-used scripts, applications, and websites at your fingertips.
+ActionPad is a highly customizable KDE Plasma 6 widget that puts your most-used scripts, applications, and websites at your fingertips.
 With a sleek design that follows your system theme, it provides instant access to your favorite actions with just one click.

+**Unlike other launcher widgets**, ActionPad includes a **native C++ command executor** that lets you run shell scripts directly - **no .desktop files required**.
+This makes it perfect for developers and power users who want quick access to custom scripts without the hassle of creating and managing desktop entry files.

-### Why Shortcut Widget?
+### Why ActionPad?

+- ⚡ **No .desktop Files Needed** - Run scripts directly with our C++ executor (unique feature!)
 - 🚀 **Lightning Fast** - Execute scripts, launch apps, and open websites instantly
 - 🎨 **Fully Customizable** - Colors, icons, layouts, and sizes tailored to your needs
 - 🖌️ **Theme Integration** - Seamlessly blends with your KDE Plasma theme